Judging Against the Reference: Uncovering Knowledge-Driven Failures in LLM-Judges on QA Evaluation: Experimental Details

+For QA evaluation, we adopt the SimpleQA evaluation template introduced by OpenAI, \footnote{\url{https://openai.com/index/introducing-simpleqa/}} as shown in Table~\ref{fig:simpleeval_prompt}.
+The SimpleQA evaluation template has become the de facto standard evaluation prompt for QA in recent years.
+To test whether our findings generalize across different evaluation prompts, we conduct additional experiments using two widely adopted QA evaluation prompts from prior work~\cite{kamalloo2023evaluating, wang2023evaluating}, with GPT-4o as the judge.
+As shown in Table~\ref{tab:additional_prompt_result}, the vulnerability persists across different prompt templates, indicating that LLM-judge susceptibility to swapped references is not an artifact of the evaluation prompt but rather a more fundamental limitation.

-For the experiments in Section~\ref{sec_6}, we evaluate the following four prompting strategies: (1) \textit{Direct}, which explicitly instructs the judge to base its verdict solely on the provided reference; (2) \textit{CoT}, which requires the judge to produce a reasoning trace before outputting a final verdict~\cite{wei2022chain}; (3) \textit{Self-consistency}, which samples five independent verdicts at temperature 0.6 and returns the majority vote; and (4) \textit{CoT+Self-consistency}, which applies majority voting over CoT-based samples.
-The prompts for \textit{Direct} and \textit{CoT} are shown in Tables~\ref{fig:direct_prompt} and~\ref{fig:cot_prompt}, respectively.
+For the experiments in Section~\ref{sec_6}, we evaluate the following four prompting strategies: (1) \textit{Direct}, which explicitly instructs the judge to base its verdict solely on the provided reference; (2) \textit{CoT}, which requires the judge to produce a reasoning trace before outputting a final verdict~\cite{wei2022chain}; (3) \textit{CoT+Self-consistency}, which applies majority voting over CoT-based samples; and (4) \textit{In-Context Learning}, which applies few-shot examples that reflects reference swap settings.